Rudolf Kayser

 Rudolf Kayser was married to Ilse (1897–1934), the stepdaughter of Albert Einstein.
-In 1935 he emigrated to New York and became professor of German and European literature at Brandeis University.
+They moved to the Netherlands after the Nazi rise to power.
+After Ilse's death in 1934, he emigrated to New York in 1935 and became professor of German and European literature at Brandeis University.
 In 1936, he married Eva Urgiss, daughter of German screenwriter and film critic Julius Urgiß.
+He died in New York City at the age of 74.

 His estate is kept in the Israel National Library.